twentyfive21/uniLife/README.md

 * API Integration: Retrieve data from an API and display it within the application to provide dynamic and up-to-date content.

-* Error handling : When the API has failed I made sure to handle the erorr properly so the user has a pleasent experience.
+* Error handling: When the API has failed I made sure to handle the erorr properly so the user has a pleasent experience.
 ---
 ### Api link : https://unilife-server.herokuapp.com/#all-cities

 ---
 ### Credits
 * Photo by jimmy teoh from Pexels: https://www.pexels.com/photo/lighted-buildings-nighttime-951539/
 * Photo by EKATERINA BOLOVTSOVA: https://www.pexels.com/photo/young-woman-surfing-laptop-in-kitchen-4049990/